Tsering Yangzom Lama

-We Measure the Earth with Our Bodies, inspired in part by her own experiences, tells the story of two Tibetan refugee sisters who settle in Canada.
-The novel was shortlisted for the 2022 Giller Prize, and longlisted for the inaugural Carol Shields Prize for Fiction in 2023.
+We Measure the Earth with Our Bodies, inspired in part by Lama's own experiences, tells the story of a Tibetan family's journey into exile over the course of 50 years and three generations.
+The novel was shortlisted for the 2022 Giller Prize, and longlisted for both the Center for Fiction First Novel Prize and the inaugural Carol Shields Prize for Fiction in 2023.
+The novel was awarded the Great Lakes College Association New Writers Award for Fiction.